 Slade, Ky.
 40376

 Natural Bridge State Resort Park offers a variety of guided group hikes that will certainly capture the interest of students and teachers alike.
 Our most popular hike is the Guided Hike to Kentucky’s Natural Bridge, which covers many topics such as history, geology, plants, and animals.
 Other popular programs include: Reptiles and Amphibians, Kentucky Creatures, the Beginner’s Cave Walk, and Paddling on Mill Creek Lake.
 The rugged sandstone cliffs and the plant and animal diversity at the park will leave lasting memories and a valuable natural experience for students.
-Fees range from $3 to $10 per participant.
-Call Park Naturalist Brian Gasdorf at 606-663-2214 for more information, or email .firstname.lastname@example.org.
+Program fees per student vary per activity.
+Call Park Interpreter Brian Gasdorf at 606-663-2214 for more information, or email firstname.lastname@example.org.

 Old Fort Harrod State Park